NanoFlow: Towards Optimal Large Language Model Serving Throughput: Analysis

-We first note that an optimal serving system needs to process large batches to achieve high throughput.
-For compute-bound dense operations, e.g. GEMMs, a larger batch amortizes the weight loading overhead and increases execution unit occupancy, which provides higher compute utilization.
+\textbf{Batch size.} An optimal throughput-oriented serving system needs to process large batches.
+For compute-bound dense operations, e.g., GEMMs, a larger batch amortizes the weight loading overhead and increases execution unit occupancy, which provides higher compute utilization.
 For memory- and network-bound operations, all requests share the same warmup cost (e.g., kernel launching overhead, pipeline setup overhead, network synchronization overhead, etc.), so a larger batch size leads to higher throughput.
-In both cases, beyond a certain threshold, the batching effect diminishes, and the system throughput converges to peak throughput.
-Therefore, when considering the optimal system throughput, we assume that the system always operates at the largest batch size at which the total available memory can hold the model weights and all the KV caches for the requests.
-For simplicity, we assume that the memory consumption of activations is negligible compared to that of model parameters and the \kv{}, since prior work\cite{vllm} demonstrated that less than $5\%$ of GPU memory is consumed by activations during LLM inference.
+Therefore, when considering the optimal system throughput, we assume that the system always operates at the largest batch size at which the total available memory can hold the model weights and all the KV caches for the requests. \footnote{Activations occupy negligible (less than 5\%) of the memory\cite{vllm}, thus we omit them for simplicity.}